• Oceanside is a beach town situated right off the Three Capes Scenic Route

 • Features a beautiful coastal line, secret beaches, and a cliff tunnel

 Oceanside is located 9 miles west of Tillamook and 3 miles north of Netarts.
-Situated right off the Three Capes Scenic Route, this little beach paradise offers visitors opportunities to enjoy beauty of coastal nature, explore tide pools, hike to secret beaches through a cliff tunnel, and see the native habitat of wildlife including seabirds, sea lions, and migrating gray whales.
+Situated right off the Three Capes Scenic Route, this little beach paradise offers visitors opportunities to enjoy the beauty of coastal nature, explore tide pools, hike to secret beaches through a cliff tunnel, and see the native habitat of wildlife including seabirds, sea lions, and migrating gray whales.

 The town was officially named Oceanside on July 5, 1922, and this is when the construction began.
 The first building constructed was a big dancing hall, later turned into a skating rink.
 Two other buildings, the grocery store and Hillcrest Court were constructed in 1923.
 Later, Hillcrest Court became the Oceanside Inn.
 Once the wooden-plank road was constructed connecting Oceanside to Netarts, the town truly began its life.

 Nowadays Oceanside is a fantastic destination on your Oregon Coast trip.
 You can just visit Oceanside Beach State Recreational Site and spend a few hours or a whole day on the ocean.
-The area offers plenty of parking and restrooms for visitors' convenience.
+The area offers plenty of parking and restrooms for visitors.
 You can also stay at any of the numerous local accommodations in the Oceanside and take your time to enjoy Oregon coast nature and wildlife.
-Plenty of other Oregon coast attractions such as Cape Meares Lighthouse and State Scenic Viewpoint are located in a short drive from the Oceanside and can be combined in one trip in order to get the most out of your coastal travel.
+Plenty of other Oregon coast attractions such as Cape Meares Lighthouse and State Scenic Viewpoint are located within a short drive from the Oceanside and can be combined in one trip in order to get the most out of your coastal travel.